 Presbyterian Support East Coast (PSEC) delivers $14 million worth of vital social services throughout the East Coast region, with the help of more than 250 staff and over 400 volunteers.

 PSEC is one of seven autonomous regional organisations making a difference together across New Zealand under the Presbyterian Support banner.
-As the social arm of the Presbyterian Church, PSEC has four social services, each of which aims to meet the needs of a specific sector of our community.
+As the social arm of the Presbyterian Church, PSEC has two social services, each of which aims to meet the needs of a specific sector of our community.
 Although some government funding is received, PSEC is responsible for raising the $2.7 million shortfall to ensure that these services remain free to the people who need them most.

 Provides two key services - both aiming to maximise independence and community participation.
 Enliven elderly care services provides this through restorative home support and day services, while Enliven disability services do this by supporting people living with disabilities.
 They help them achieve goals, have choices, develop new skills, build confidence and live fulfilling lives.